 It is a truth that we must bring home to our children.
 As Tripp says, Advent is a gift to parents.
 An opportunity like no other for us to point our kids to Christ.
-He suggests we ask our children six questions as we tell them the Advent story, as we sit around the beautiful Christmas tree and point them towards the homely, holy tree that Christ would die on — the cross.
+He suggests we prepare questions to ask kids about Christmas, as we sit around the beautiful Christmas tree and point them towards the homely, holy tree that Christ would die on — the cross.

 - What is this season about?